Andrew-M-C/tarsgo-tools/README.md

 # tarsgo-tools
-This is a repo of tools for [Tencent TarsGo](https://github.com/TarsCloud/TarsGo/).
+This is a repo of tools for [TarsGo](https://github.com/TarsCloud/TarsGo/) originally developed by Tencent.

 [中文文档](https://cloud.tencent.com/developer/article/1394093)